KosinskiLab/mosaic/docs/index.rst

 **Date**: |today| **Version**: |release|

-Mosaic is a software ecosystem that translates 3D electron microscope data into simulation-ready models of biomembranes.
+Mosaic is a software ecosystem that translates 3D electron microscopy data into simulation-ready models of biomembranes.
 It unifies membrane segmentation, mesh generation, protein identification, and multi-scale simulation into a graphical user interface (GUI).

 .. grid:: 2